d-lukashevich/react-on-outside-event/README.md

 };
 ```

-Also, You could pass as element any component, but appropriate handler must be passed down the DOM.
+Also, You could pass as element any component, but appropriate handler must be passed down to the DOM.

 ```tsx
 import * as React from 'react';